 You can cancel any paid services without suffering any penalty, including any services for accommodation, transport or training.
 However, you must give a minimum of 10 working days written notice to the agency to cancel living accommodation and a minimum of five working days notice for all other services.

-If your agency sets out a longer notice period, then it is breaking the law and you should make a complaint about the agency.
-This applies equally to agency workers and those using an agency to find a new job.
+If your agency sets out a longer notice period, then it is breaking the law and you could make a complaint about the agency.

 If you are looking for work abroad with an agency and they pay your travel expenses to the job, then the agency must also pay for your return fare: